bradleyboyuyang/Portfolio-Optimization/README.md

 # Portfolio-Management
-In this project we build a dynamic portfolio management backtesting framework for multi-asset classes (such as equity, bond, real estate, commodity).
+This is a beginner project from AQR Capital Management - build a dynamic portfolio optimization framework for multi-asset classes including equity, bond, real estate, and commodity.

 ### Target

-Construct a dynamically rebalanced portfolio with multi-asset classes.
-Traditional Markowitz model suffers from sensitivity w.r.t. model parameters.
-Fine-tune the model by adding sparse portfolio selection with mandate constraints.
+Traditional Markowitz model suffers from over-sensitivity regarding model parameters.
+The aim is to construct a dynamically rebalanced portfolio and fine-tune the model by adding sparse portfolio selection with mandate constraints.

 ### Data